 With the sheer size of communities, network effects and economies of scale apply, unprecedented to traditional models of communications in civil societies.
 Social media are changing the mechanics of (political) opinion building processes.
 This holds for the “Arab spring”, just as well the US elections.

-Facebook has been just named, to foster social unrest in Germany by acting as multiplier of hate-speech.
-Yet, what is a legal offence in Germany, appears to be compliant to US law.
-Influencing a nation’s social stability and choosing a different, more convenient, legislation, is hardly agreeable.
+Facebook has been just named, to foster social unrest in Germany by acting as a multiplier of hate-speech.
+Yet, what is a legal offense in Germany, appears to be compliant to US law.
+Influencing a nation’s social stability and choosing a different, more convenient, legislation is hardly agreeable.

 The global digital economy has outgrown the capabilities of the political framework.
-Nor is the legislation fit for global, commercial challenger, neither have politicians proven their competence and capability.
-On the contrary, no serious political party has a sustain digital agenda, nor can we assume, political leaders to have understood the dynamics of digital economies.
+Nor is the legislation fit for the global, commercial challenger, neither have politicians proven their competence and capability.
+On the contrary, no serious political party has a sustained digital agenda, nor can we assume, political leaders, to have understood the dynamics of digital economies.

-Under the impression, of a rather slowly changing and adjusting public administration and legislation, severe lacks in competencies, and reluctance to change from the inside, it is save to place bets on the digital economy.
+Under the impression, of a rather slowly changing and adjusting public administration and legislation, severe lack in competencies, and reluctance to change from the inside, it is safe to place bets on the digital economy.

 “You can stop anything, but not progress.”

-Some have brought forward the concept of virtual “national borders”, to protect national boundaries in the internet.
-Amongst others, China is providing some examples how to manage the idea of a “domestic Internet”.
+Some have brought forward the concept of virtual “national borders”, to protect national boundaries on the internet.
+Amongst others, China is providing some examples of how to manage the idea of a “domestic Internet”.

-There are many reasons, to dislike the concept of digital borders, and on the long run, chances for success, to stop the power of innovation by restrictions, is almost funnily naive.
+There are many reasons, to dislike the concept of digital borders, and in the long run, chances for success, to stop the power of innovation by restrictions, are almost funnily naive.

-Just as desperate appears the attempt of German attorneys to impose German law to Facebook by prosecuting Mark Zuckerberg, Sheryl Sandberg and other members of the management for the sprawl of hate-speech.
-Here with, they just followed the example of US prosecutors, to hold Kim Dotcom, the mastermind behind megaupload.com, responsible for IP violations.
+Just as desperate appears the attempt of German attorneys to impose German law on Facebook by prosecuting Mark Zuckerberg, Sheryl Sandberg, and other members of the management for the sprawl of hate-speech.
+Herewith, they just followed the example of US prosecutors, to hold Kim Dotcom, the mastermind behind megaupload.com, responsible for IP violations.
 New Zealand law enforcement was asked and agreed to raid his property and finally charge him.